SoftInstigate/restheart-website/use-cases/rest-api.md

 In most scenarios, RESTHeart can be the perfect server-side backend for mobile and web applications, so that frontend developers can focus on building user Interfaces.

-Development Cost Savings Using RESTHeart

-Based on the experience of developing scores of application development projects, RESTHeart usually saves approximately 30% of the total cost of application development because it usually eliminates the backend configuration and maintenance costs of the application servers and frameworks.
-Many RESTHeart users tell us that they had their mobile or web applications up and running in a single day!

-To see an estimate of how much money you will save using RESTHeart for your development project, go to the RESTHeart ROI Calculator.
+To see an estimate of how much money you will save using RESTHeart for your development project, go to the [RESTHeart ROI Calculator](../../versions#roi-calculator).

 For a detailed description of setting up an API to MongoDB using RESTHeart see [Building Instant RESTFul API’s with MongoDB and RESTHeart](https://www.compose.com/articles/building-instant-restful-apis-with-mongodb-and-restheart/?utm_content=buffere473f&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer).